Mentoriship

 • Summarizing key points, action items, and follow-ups

-If you want to reduce turnover with mentoring, you would want to set up a long-term program with different types of support related to social interaction, role modelling, and career development.
+For example, if your mentorship program goals include reducing turnover, you’d want to set up a long-term program with support for social interaction, role modelling, and career development.

-But if your goal is to train future leaders, you might want to set up a shorter program with activities that focus on communication, networking, decision-making, and accountability.
+On the other hand, if you’re trying to develop a high-potential leadership program, you might set up a shorter program with activities focused on communication, networking, decision-making, and accountability.

-It's important to be clear about whom the program is for so that you can target your communications and activities.
-Some questions to take note of are:
+With a clear purpose in mind, the next step is getting clear about whom the program is for, so you can target your communications and activities.

 • Will the program be open to all employees or just certain departments?